brianmccrory/jazzofjapan/_albums-staged/water-me-water-me.md

 Released in 2014 on Sunmoon Music as SMCD-0005.

-** Audio sample at top of page from "Satin Doll", the first track on the album.*
+Excerpt from "Satin Doll", the first track on this album